dailystory/docs/articles/changelog/2020/july.md

 * add delete button on autopilot block properties
 * update naming conventions for conditions in autopilot
 * add support for when tag added/removed triggers
+* update text used in conditions for autopilot

 ## July 14, 2020
 * update MBO sync to force sync clients with memberships